livseibert5/SlogoParser/doc/DESIGN.md

 constructor should be defined and passed the proper argument types that the command expects.
 Then, tge class path for this command would have to be added to the ExpressionFactory properties file, and the command itself would have to be put in the English properties file.
 The parser will not have to be altered at all for new command types.

+For commands that change the (visible, especially) properties of a turtle, an PropertyChangeListener in the TurtleDisplay class would have to be added, with the appropriate visual handling of the displayed turtle.
+The backend would then need to add a notifyListeners call while handling the command to ensure the front-end representation is aware of the change.